halcyon-past/21BLC1174_AritroSaha_Hitwicket_Placement_Task/client/README.md

 # Chess-like Game Frontend Documentation

 - Created by Aritro Saha (21BLC1174)
-- Created as a part of placement task in HATTRICK
+- Created as a part of placement task in Hitwicket

 ## Overview